rrauschenbach/FeedExpander/README.md

 It is generally a good idea to reduce the visibility of a service using a firewall or defining some iptable rules.

 ## Usage
-  Before the FeedExpander can be used, the feeds that should be expanded have to be configured in the `expand-feeds.config` file.
-The alias which is configured in the `expand-feeds.config` file is used as a part of the expander's feed url.
+  Before the FeedExpander can be used, the feeds that should be expanded have to be configured in the `feed-config.json` file.
+The alias which is configured in the `feed-config.json` file is used as a part of the expander's feed url.
 The default configured url is `http://localhost:9998/expand?alias=abc`.
 The alias `abc` have to be replaced with this one specified in the config file.
 All configured, expanded url's can be listed with the url `http://localhost:9998/feeds`.

 ### Expand feeds
-  The `selector` in the `expand-feeds.config` file selects a part of a html page.
+  The `selector` in the `feed-config.json` file selects a part of a html page.
 It describes a navigation path through the html elements using a CSS (or jquery) like selector syntax.
 The selected part will be shown as article content in the result feed.

 ### Filter feeds
-  The `includeFilter` and `excludeFilter` in the `expand-feeds.config` allows to configure regular expressions (or just simple keywords) to filter feed articles.
+  The `includeFilter` and `excludeFilter` in the `feed-config.json` allows to configure regular expressions (or just simple keywords) to filter feed articles.
 If the `includeFilter` matches to a feed article, it will get removed / filtered.
 On the other hand, the `excludeFilter` allow to specify an expression which removes all other, not matching articles from the feed.

 ### Selector overview
   - `tagname`: find elements by tag, e.g. `a`